retospect/proteoxystis/bin/datawrangling.md

 creates tidy.toml.gz file, and a sampled tidy_s.toml file with only 10k entries, selected at random, for rapid testing.

+There's at least one test in the tests directory, run the tests with nose2 (just type nose2).
+More tests should be added, in particular from pdb-parsing-bugs.txt where we keep a running list of oddities.

 ### train.py - generates a new model based on training data
 We need to write this.